mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 Note, inputs/Ouputs has only inputs/outputs belong to this wallet, not to the peer

 Check that in 'Input/Ouput' selected change Output by default.<br>
-If transaction doesn't have any change outputs (only inputs), nothing will be selected by default
+If transaction doesn't have any change outputs (only inputs).
+If all spent - the first will be selected by default

 Press "View" for Kernel<br>
 Response: web explorer should be open with a kernel info